bkesterbyld/maroon-potato/src/pages/index.md

       - subtitle: ''
         content: >
-          Above unifies data models, data processing, storage, and bespoke APIs into a single simple service—setup in minutes with no code tools.
+          Above unifies data models, data processing, storage, and bespoke APIs into a simple backend service anyone can use—setup in minutes with no code tools.

           *   Bring requirements alive without engineering resources